clocks

 loop

-so far all of our coroutines end by themselves, by reaching the end of their own execution. we can create forever-running loops using a while true
+So far all of our coroutines end by themselves, by reaching the end of their own execution.
+We can create forever-running loops using a while true

-inner loop. these will continue running until you launch a new script or cancel them manually with clock.cancel
+inner loop.
+These will continue running until you launch a new script or cancel them manually with clock.cancel

 .

-to cancel a coroutine, you need to store the id
+To cancel a coroutine, you need to store the id

 generated by clock.run

-. we later use this id
+.
+We later use this id

 with clock.cancel